Ryszard Kukliński: Escape to the United States

 Facing imminent danger of discovery from a denunciation by a secret Communist collaborator known only by his alias "Prorok", Kukliński, his wife and two sons were spirited out of Poland by the CIA shortly before the imposition of martial law in December 1981.
 Though Kukliński and his family successfully defected, his past may have followed him to the United States as both of his sons later died in separate incidents.
 The older, Waldemar, was run over by a truck without a licence plate in August 1994 on the grounds of an American university.
-His younger son, Bogdan Kukliński, drowned on December 31, 1993, when his yacht capsized on a quiet sea.
+It has been suggested that his younger son, Bogdan Kukliński, drowned on December 31, 1993, when his yacht capsized on a quiet sea.
+The weekly "Wprost" however suggests in a 2009 issue, citing three independent and undisclosed sources, that the younger son, Bogdan, is probably still alive under the witness protection program.
+According to the author of the article, Leszek Szymowski, he was not murdered by the KGB.
 Ryszard Kukliński did not claim that they were assassinated, but never rejected such a possibility either.

 On May 23, 1984, Kukliński was sentenced to death, in absentia, by a military court in Warsaw.
 After the fall of communism, the sentence was changed to 25 years.
 In 1995, the court revoked the sentence and said that Kukliński was acting under special circumstances and Kukliński visited Poland again in April 1998.

 Death

 He died from a stroke at the age of 73 in Tampa, Florida, February 11, 2004.
-The funeral Mass for Kukliński was held at Fort Myer with CIA honors on March 30, 2004.
-His remains were transported to Poland and on June 19, 2004, Kukliński was buried in the row of honour in the Powązki military cemetery in Warsaw, Poland, along with the remains of his son Waldemar.
+The funeral mass for Kukliński was held at Fort Myer with CIA honors on March 30, 2004.
+His remains were transported to Poland and on June 19, 2004, Kukliński was buried in the row of honour in the Powązki Military Cemetery in Warsaw, Poland, along with the remains of his son Waldemar.